 Trust us—there’s only one type of essay admission officers want to read.
 And that’s your story written in your own words and in your own voice.
 Beware of the gimmicks and promises surrounding the college admission essay.
 We hope you’ll ignore them because there really are no shortcuts.

-The Wow College Essay Writing Process
+At Wow, Our College Essay Writing Process IS Our Magic

 At Wow, our process is our magic.
 The Wow Method is simple, effective, and has clear instructions to help you succeed, every time.